 One way to make the night even more meaningful is to make some of the conversations focus on spiritual things.
 Find out what your spouse has been learning from God lately and what they may be struggling with.
 Pray for each other too.

 Pinterest to the rescue again!
 Are you struggling to find relevant conversation starters?
 I have a board full of them right here!

 Keep small tokens to make it easy to remember the date.
 Did you go miniature golfing?
 Keep the scorecard.
 Checked out a ball game?
 Get a program.
 No matter what you do, make sure to take lots of pictures of the two of you to memorialize the night.

-Your marriage should be your most important relationship.
-Spending time together as a couple will help you get closer and make it more difficult for outside influences to tear you apart.
+Your marriage is your most important relationship.
+Spending time together as a couple will help you grow closer, making it more difficult for outside influences to tear you apart.
 Planning date night will make that time more productive and more fun!
 Comment below if you try these tips.
 We’d love to celebrate your marriage with you.